Because this website will soon be dismantled, you may read about or register for future retreats by clicking on the link below. Thank you!

 Reservations must be made no later than 24 hours in advance.

 To make reservations call 254-780-2436 or email: email@example.com

 These rates include linens but do not include meals.

 |Time Period||Diocesan Rates Per Person||Non-Diocesan Rates Per Person|

-Note: Catholic/High School Youth Group: $30 per person for weekend (2 nights), for exclusive use of the Lodge, bring their own sleeping bags.
+Note: Catholic/High School Youth Group: $20 per person per night, for exclusive use of the Lodge, bring their own sleeping bags.
 Rates include availability of audio/visual and sports equipment.

 Building Use Charges

 |Small Conference Center||$175||$200||25|